RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 The [Data File Rights](specification.md#data-file-rights) element should be used to encode rights for the datafile.
 We recommend that an identifier for the license is chosen and entered into the [License Name](specification.md#license-name) field.

+If a standardized license is not used or if a license has been customized then the rights/license should be entered into the [License Text](specification.md#license-text) field.

 ## descriptions